 3. Made for Social Media

 Another key approach when considering how to market to young professionals is to keep social media in mind when creating content.
 It’s the primary channel that millennials use to connect with brands.
-Five out of six millennials use social media for this purpose, and they're more likely to discover marketing content on social media channels than via search or email, according to a survey from SDL.

 This presents a great opportunity for small businesses, especially since social media marketing is less expensive than traditional channels and is more user-friendly to implement than other online channels.